 Unfortunately, it isn’t very good at predicting the future in detail.

 Saying, “There’s a tiger, so I’m going to run the other way” (and then doing it) is a sensible thing to do, but to start making complex predictions about the tiger’s future position, direction, mental state and who knows what else in order to calculate some probability that you’ll be able to walk past safely in ten minutes time, is both a waste of time and very dangerous.

 The additional precision will most likely add nothing other than the illusion of knowledge.

-In that respect the stock market and that tiger are very similar.
+In that respect, the stock market and the tiger are very similar.